Veterans Across America Virtual Chapter Meeting

 For information on upcoming webinars, subscribe to Hearing Life e-News.

-Lisa works in public health, serves on HLAA’s Employment Task Force and volunteers with the HLAA District of Columbia and Montgomery County (MD) Chapters.
+Guest blogger Lisa Yuan works in public health, serves on HLAA’s Employment Task Force and volunteers with the HLAA District of Columbia and Montgomery County (MD) Chapters.

 For questions, contact HLAA at inquiries@hearingloss.org.